Sidharthtech/ReferralHub/README.md

-# 🔗 ReferralHub — Job Referral Management System
+# 🔗 ReferralHub: Job Referral Management System

 A modern, production-ready React frontend for managing employee referrals.
 Built with React, Apollo Client, and a live GraphQL backend.